-The College may consolidate formal complaints as to allegations of sexual harassment against more than one respondent or by more than one complainant against one or more respondents where the allegations of sexual harassment arise out of the same facts or circumstances.
-Where a grievance procedure involves more than one complainant or more than one respondent, references in this policy to the singular "party," "complainant," or "respondent" include the plural as applicable.
+The College may consolidate formal complaints as to allegations of sexual misconduct against more than one respondent or by more than one complainant against one or more respondents where the allegations of sexual misconduct arise out of the same facts or circumstances.
+When more than one complainant or more than one respondent is involved, references in this policy to the singular "party," "complainant," or "respondent" include the plural, as applicable.